-This magnificent river boasts many fast flowing sections along with some captivating meandering stretches.
+This magnificent river boasts many fast-flowing sections along with some captivating meandering stretches.
 The beautiful Rio Grande river really is one of the most picturesque areas in the world.
-The river is surrounded by the amazing wildlife that inhabits the area including Peregrine falcons, white-tailed deer and the beautiful ocelot.
+The river is surrounded by the amazing wildlife that inhabits the area, including Peregrine falcons, white-tailed deer and the beautiful ocelot.

-The majority of this river is shingle meaning wade fishing is very easy here.
+The majority of this river is shingle, meaning wade fishing is very easy here.
 You can expect up to 9 hours of fishing per day when targeting Sea Trout.

 In this location, you would be fishing with single-handed rods on calmer days and double-handed rods in rougher conditions.
-The fishing here can be very exciting, with takes being anything from a gentle pull to a violent arm wrenching hit.
+The fishing here can be very exciting, with takes being anything from a gentle pull to a violent arm-wrenching hit.
 This river has it all for the travelling fly angler.

-The Rio Gallegos river lays in the Argentine province of Santa Cruz.
+The Rio Gallegos river lies in the Argentine province of Santa Cruz.
 It stretches 112 miles from its start in the confluence of the Rubens and Penitentes rivers to its finish on the Atlantic coast.

-This river boasts some truly phenomenal Sea Trout fishing with fish reaching 30lbs in size.
+This river boasts some truly phenomenal Sea Trout fishing, with fish reaching 30lbs in size.
 These fish really fight hard, giving anglers a tremendous battle as they try to tame them.
 With the river being relatively shallow most of the fishing is easy wading.
 This means that fast sinking lines are not really needed.

 This river keeps anglers on their toes with the many thrilling areas to fish.
 Once hooked into one of the Rio Gallegos Sea Trout, you soon realise how bad-tempered the fish are.
 Fishing in this picturesque area will leave an everlasting imprint on anyone’s mind.

 The Rio Irigoyen is a small river situated on the East coast of Tierra del Fuego in Argentina.
-This river empties itself out into the sea meaning the big Sea Trout move in fresh out of the saltwater.
+This river empties itself out into the sea, meaning the big Sea Trout move in fresh out of the saltwater.

 Due to its size, this river does not require long casting techniques.
 Although, technical presentations of flies can be needed to hook into one of the big fresh run Sea Trout.